textmate/textmate/README.md

 ### Clang 3.2 / 4.0

 You also need a recent version of clang.
 This should be included with Xcode 4.4+ (available for both Lion and Mountain Lion).
-If don’t have it, you can build [clang 3.2][] from [MacPorts][]:
+If you don’t have it, you can build [clang 3.2][] from [MacPorts][]:

 	sudo port install clang-3.2 clang_select
 	sudo port select clang mp-clang-3.2